TheHookDaniel/Programming-Projects/README.md

 ## 2. Load the feed

-Load the feed after typing it's URL into the textbox.
+Typing the feed URL into the textbox and pressing `Load Feed` will display the feed items in a list.
 It is also possible to add an RSS feed to your favourites which enables you to pick it from the dropdown menu later on.

 ![screen grab of loading](/Images/loadRSS.png)